 Winner – Weebly!
 Not by much, but we are giving this to Weebly in this Weebly vs GoDaddy ‘Support and Resources' comparison.

-$5 to 38 monthly is the average cost for a Weebly subscription.
+Average cost for a Weebly subscription is low.
 But there's caveat: full functionality is only available for the top two pricing tiers.
-Still, their 30-day money-back guarantee applies to all subscription and the stipulations for it are explained clearly in your service agreement.
+Still, their terms of service page states a 30-day money back guarantee applies to all subscription and the stipulations for it are explained clearly in your service agreement.
 Incidentally, every subscriber – regardless of plan – gets an intuitive builder, SEO tools, ecommerce suite, and an SSL certificate.

 Winner – Weebly! in this ‘Pricing' section of the Weebly vs GoDaddy comparison.

 Comparison Winner: Weebly vs GoDaddy?

 All things considered, we feel that Weebly gives users more bang for their buck as an ecommerce site builder.

 Why?
 Tools that are necessities for today’s site developers like SEO, ecommerce, and SSL are already built-in.
 Over time, GoDaddy’s pay-as-you-need model is bound to cut deep into budgets.
 This may be impetus enough for site owners to switch.